Prioritizing Health Every Day of the Year

 Spring is in the air all around North Texas, ushering in warmer weather, new life in the garden and thoughts of spring cleaning.
 It’s also the perfect time to consider the state of your overall health.

-World Health Day is celebrated each year on April 7, so this month we at Texas Health are raising awareness for wellness and encouraging North Texans to think about those long-neglected check-ups and recommended screenings.
+At Texas Health, we are raising awareness for wellness and encouraging North Texans to think about those long-neglected check-ups and recommended screenings.

 Jeffrey Goudreau, M.D., an internist and physician on the medical staff at Texas Health Dallas, says that while health concerns can be different all over the world, obesity has become the most significant health problem facing the United States.